 Proof Texts from the Gospel of John

-11 He came unto his own, and his own received him not.
+John 1:11 He came unto his own, and his own received him not.
 12 But as many as received him, to them gave he power to become the sons of God, even to them that believe on his name: 13 Which were born, not of blood, nor of the will of the flesh, nor of the will of man, but of God.
+(In this passage the "right" is Gk. exousia, which means permission or authority.)

 In John, the first chapter,